-It is not known precisely when Petra was built, but the city began to prosper as the capital of the Nabataean Empire from the 1st century BC, which grew rich through trade in frankincense, myrrh, and spices.
+It is not known precisely when Petra was built, but the city began to prosper as the capital of the Nabataean Empire in the 1st century BC, which grew rich through trade in frankincense, myrrh, and spices.

 Petra was later annexed to the Roman Empire and continued to thrive until a large earthquake in 363 AD destroyed much of the city in the 4th century AD.

-The earthquake combined with changes in trade routes, eventually led to the downfall of the city which was ultimately abandoned.
-By the middle of the 7th century Petra appears to have been largely deserted and it was then lost to all except local Bedouin from the area.
+The earthquake, combined with changes in trade routes, eventually led to the downfall of the city, which was ultimately abandoned.
+By the middle of the 7th century, Petra appears to have been largely deserted, and it was then lost to all except local Bedouin from the area.

-In 1812 a Swiss explorer named Johannes Burckhardt set out to ‘rediscover’ Petra; he dressed up as an Arab and convinced his Bedouin guide to take him to the lost city, After this, Petra became increasingly known in the West as a fascinating and beautiful ancient city, and it began attracting visitors and continues to do so today.
+In 1812, a Swiss explorer named Johannes Burckhardt set out to ‘rediscover’ Petra; he dressed up as an Arab and convinced his Bedouin guide to take him to the lost city.
+After this, Petra became increasingly known in the West as a fascinating and beautiful ancient city, and it began attracting visitors and continues to do so today.

-The Nabataeans buried their dead in intricate tombs that were cut out of the mountain sides and the city also had temples, a theater, and following the Roman annexation and later the Byzantine influence, a colonnaded street and churches.
+The Nabataeans buried their dead in intricate tombs that were cut out of the mountain sides, and the city also had temples, a theater, and, following the Roman annexation and later the Byzantine influence, a colonnaded street and churches.

-In addition to the magnificent remains of the Nabataean city, human settlement and land use for over 10,000 years can be traced in Petra, where great natural, cultural, archaeological and geological features merge.
+In addition to the magnificent remains of the Nabataean city, human settlement and land use for over 10,000 years can be traced in Petra, where great natural, cultural, archaeological, and geological features merge.

-was also chosen by the Smithsonian Magazine as one of the 28 places you should visit them before you die.
+On December 6, 1985, Petra was designated a World Heritage Site.
+Petra was also chosen by Smithsonian Magazine as one of the 28 places you should visit them before you die.

 Petra By Night